CarinaKr/ggj2018/Assets/Demigiant/DOTweenPro/readme.txt

 - To animate a gameObject along a path, select it and choose "Add Component > DOTween > DOTween Path"

 // SCRIPTING
-- In your code, add "using DG.Tweening" to each class where you want to use DOTween.
+- In your symbol, add "using DG.Tweening" to each class where you want to use DOTween.
 - You're ready to tween.
 Check out the links below for full documentation and license info.